One-size-fits-all approach to recruiting employees is not a strategy

 It’s possible to be so task-oriented without being mindful of the important big picture – turning an HR department into a profit center.

-Ninety percent of applicants want a personalized approach when they’re looking for work, according to the Manpower study.
+Probably 90 percent of applicants want a personalized approach when they’re looking for work.

 From the Coach’s Corner, here are relevant HR tips: